|

 By the time the 1939-40 season started, two rope tows were in place, running a combined 3,000 feet up Warner Mountain over a vertical drop of 630 feet.
 The facility was likely the second most popular in Berkshire County with 14,500 visitors that season.

 Four rope tows were in place for the 1941-42 season.
 While some areas closed during World War II, G-Bar-S Ranch remained in operation.
-A fifth rope tow was in place by the time 1948-49 started.
+A fifth rope tow was in place when the 1948-49 season started.
 By this time, the ski area was marketed for beginners.
 Each trail was claimed to end in a different place, as to avoid potential bottlenecks.

 Prior to the 1950-51 season, nearby Jug End Barn, Inc. purchased the G-Bar-S Ranch from the Cairns.
 General improvements were reportedly made to the area for the first season under the management of Robert Thompson.